KatBen-Make/api-docs-to-json/README.md

 - server/data/internalDocs.md

 ### To Do
-- add option for Title case fro labels (Sentence case is default)
+- add option for Title case for labels (Sentence case is default)
 - add option to add successful query to examples
 - add conversation with the AI